Cookies

 • The unknown sample can be compared against the calibration curve to estimate the concentration of reducing sugar present

-• A colourimeter is an instrument that beams a specific wavelength (colour) of light through a sample and measures how much of this light is absorbed (arbitrary units)
+• A colorimeter is an instrument that beams a specific wavelength (colour) of light through a sample and measures how much of this light is absorbed by the sample

-• Colourimeters must be calibrated before taking measurements
+• Colorimeters must be calibrated before taking measurements

-• This is completed by placing a blank into the colourimeter and taking a reference, it should read 0 (that is, no light is being absorbed)
+• This is completed by placing a blank into the colorimeter and taking a reference; it should read 0 (that is, no light is being absorbed)

 • This step should be repeated periodically whilst taking measurements to ensure that the absorbance is still 0